camping classroom decor

 Beyond decor, a camping theme classroom thrives on engaging activities that embody the spirit of adventure and outdoor exploration.

 Plan activities that simulate camping experiences.
 For instance, ‘hiking’ around the classroom or schoolyard can be tied to geography lessons.
 ‘Navigation’ activities using compasses (even simple ones) can teach directional skills.
-‘Campfire’ stories can be writing prompts, or students can act out animal behaviors observed in the wild.
+‘Campfire’ stories can be writing prompts, or students can act out animal behaviours observed in the wild.

 A ‘s’mores’ math activity involves using graham crackers, marshmallows, and chocolate squares to teach fractions or addition.
 Students can physically combine ingredients to solve problems.
 Another idea is a ‘build a shelter’ challenge using craft sticks, paper, and tape, teaching engineering and problem-solving.